UnderDev/Api-DataRepresentationAndQuerying/README.md

 ### Scott Coyne - G00316578

 ## Introduction
-This project provides the design and documentation for the dataset "Playgrounds County Galway" which is Available at [https://data.gov.ie](https://data.gov.ie/data)
+This project provides the design and documentation for the dataset "Playgrounds County Galway" which is Available at [https://data.gov.ie](https://data.gov.ie/dataset/playgrounds-county-galway/resource/019cf36c-7da9-4d0b-9bcd-7ac647a1b1c7)

-The above dataset will be used to provied information about local playgrounds located in the County Galway area.
-Which could be implemented into an App or Website to provied the Location, Closing times, Amenities, Pictures of the playgound etc.
+The above dataset will be used to provide information about local playgrounds located in the County Galway area.
+Which could be implemented into an App or Website to provide the Location, Closing times, Amenities, Pictures of the playground etc.

 Given this information, this API would be able to show Real Time information about each playground.
-And would provide Parents/children and playground entuisests concreate information and pictures of the playgrounds, without having to drive to leave the house.
+And would provide Parents/children and playground enthusiasts concrete information and pictures of the playgrounds, without having to drive to leave the house.

-This Api could also be implemented accross serveral other counties, with a similar dataset.
+This API could also be implemented across several other counties, with a similar dataset.

 ## About The Data Provided

-This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [*data.gov.ie/dataset*](https://data.gov.ie/dataset/playgrounds-county-galway/resource/019cf36c-7da9-4d0b-9bcd-7ac647a1b1c7).
+This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [*data.gov.ie/dataset*](https://data.gov.ie/dataset/playgrounds-county-galway/resource/019cf36c-7da9-4d0b-9bcd-7ac647a1b1c7)
 The CSV file contains 63 rows, the first being a header row with the names of each field.

 There are sixteen values on each line, which are as follows: